Not-Nik/rustflakes/README.md

 # rustflakes
-An implementation of Discords version of Twitter snowflakes in Rust.
+An implementation of Discord's version of Twitter's snowflakes in Rust.

 ## Usage
 ```rust